 Are you currently experiencing symptoms of inflammation and toxicity due to indoor household pollution and lifestyle?
 If so, detoxification is the process of safely and effectively removing toxins from the body and strengthening and regenerating all the tissues.

-If you’d like to learn more about how to take your health back by understanding your body and the how-to of detoxification, I wrote this complimentary guide to help you do just that!
+If you’d like to learn more about how to take your health back by understanding your body and the how-to of detoxification, I wrote this practical guide to help you do just that!